 Free Flowing Environments: The First Phase

 The simplest form of audio animation is the sound effect.
 As lofty and uncompromising as this epoch was, its roots were in a more utilitarian notion of diegetic sound.
 Pierre Schaeffer had years of experience creating effects for radio by the time he formally began the project of musique concrète, and his early collaborations with Pierre Henry often reflect the narrative and imagistic beginnings of his work with sound.
-The BBC Radiophonic Workshop followed a similar trajectory, with its origins in simple effect-generation evolving into more elaborate musical projects.
-Tod Dockstader designed sounds for
+The BBC Radiophonic Workshop followed a similar trajectory, with origins in simple effect-generation evolving into more elaborate musical projects.
+In America, Tod Dockstader designed sounds for Tom and Jerry during his fledgling years as a composer.
+Louis and Bebe Barron were also heavily involved in film; their experiments blurred the line between soundtrack and sound effect.

 As spokesman for [the WDR], Eimert has repeatedly drawn attention to the creative possibilities of electrically generated sound, but has disassociated himself from the “fashionable and surrealistic” Musique Concrète produced at the Club d'Essai in Paris, and any incidental manipulations or distortions haphazardly put together for radio, film or theatre music.
 He is opposed to all metaphorical synaesthetic interpretation—that is, he is opposed to the idea of composition and interpretation by association and reference.
 Aesthetic understanding of the new art is not facilitated by this attitude.
 It cannot be denied that this associative effect, which the initiator denies as being of any relevance, has been the principal reaction of the majority of listeners faced for the first time with electronic music . . .